The statements in bold below were taken from an article published in a community newspaper: Constantiaberg Bulletin on 1 Sep 2016

 “There is no evidence to indicate health risks from cell masts”

-Dr Henry Lai: A critical question in considering the biological effects of cell mast/tower radiation is “can low-intensity radiofrequency radiation (RFR) cause biological effects?”
+Response from Dr Henry Lai: A critical question in considering the biological effects of cell mast/tower radiation is “can low-intensity radiofrequency radiation (RFR) cause biological effects?”
 The answer is “Yes”.
 A list of studies showing biological/health effects of low-intensity RFR is in Table 1 of this publication

 In 2011, Time Magazine pointed out that the reclassification of EMR as a possible carcinogen “is notable because until now, the WHO had reported that ‘no adverse health effects have been established for mobile-phone use.’” [source] According to Dr Jonathan Samet, Chairman of the Working Group for the WHO/International Agency for Research on Cancer (IARC), “the evidence, while still accumulating, is strong enough to support a conclusion and the 2B classification.
 Following queries about the classified he clarified further that the concern was no limited to cellphone radiation, “The classification covers radio frequency electromagnetic radiation, which would include wireless.”